 - Bone marrow examination - only required if atypical features or diagnosis are in doubt.

-- Guidelines from the American Society of Hematology suggest there is no evidence for the routine testing for antibodies such as antinuclear antibodies (ANA) or immunoglobulin levels in children with typical features of ITP.
+- Guidelines from the American Society of Hematology suggest there is no evidence for the routine testing for antibodies such as antinuclear antibodies (ANAs) or immunoglobulin levels in children with typical features of ITP.

 - Further investigations may be prompted by findings from the history, family history and examination.
 These will help to determine causes of secondary ITP, or exclude differential diagnoses.

 Treatment is considered on the basis of clinical symptoms and not on the basis of platelet count alone, as children with severe thrombocytopenia are often asymptomatic and do not have a serious risk of a bleed.
+The majority of children with ITP do not need therapy and have a spontaneous resolution of the disease.

-Outcomes other than platelet count are important in children with ITP, most especially the severity of haemorrhage, cost and side-effects of treatment, and overall quality of life.
 No study has shown that any one treatment decreases mortality or alters the risk of ITP becoming chronic.
 Treatment is based on the individual, taking into account factors such as platelet count, age, clinical picture, duration, lifestyle issues, cost, and concerns of all involved.

 - The majority of children with acute or chronic ITP will require only advice, support and observational monitoring.
 Management is based on symptoms rather than platelet count.